Skip to content

 2. Press w for Week Time-Grid.

-3. Use h/l to move week ranges.
+3. Use left/right arrows to move week ranges; h/l still work.

 4. Use j/k to move through events.